-The total Helmholtz Association budget in 2018 amounts to € 4.56 billion.
+The total annual Helmholtz Association budget amounts to € 4.8 billion.
 A good two thirds of this funding comes from public sponsors (in a 9:1 split between Federal and state authorities).
 The individual Helmholtz Centers are responsible for attracting ~ 30% themselves in the form of contract funding provided by public and private sector sponsors.

 The Helmholtz Association concentrates its resources within specific programmes where it carries out top-class research in six research fields.
 These are Energy, Earth and Environment, Health, Aeronautics, Space and Transport, Key Technologies, plus Matter.